arkaragian/vimenv/README.md

 1. Code formatting
 1. Debugging

+## Dependencies
+tree sitter requires a copiler.
+The LLVM toolchain is used for this reason

 ## Installation
 This repo can be cloned in the appropriate locations.
 More specifically this can be used in the nvim folder located
 ### For Windows